hedinn1/KESTverkefni2/Verkefni3.md

 * What are the tabs in the ITE (I:) Properties window?
 * What are the tabs in the ITE Test Document Properties window?

+### 11.1.2.10
+* After logging into Windows, you are presented with the Windows Desktop.
+List some of the icons that are on the Desktop.
+* What type of information is available on the Desktop and Taskbar?
+* Name a few applications listed in the Start Menu.
+* Right-click an application or a Windows tile from within the Start Menu.
+What are some of the available options?
+* In Windows 11, click Search (magnifier) and enter the name in the Search bar.
+* What are the available options in the Taskbar settings?
+* What are the available options in the Task View settings?
+* What can you do in the Notification & actions Settings window?

 ### 11.1.3.4
 * Open the web browser again.
 Right-click the web browser in the Task Manager.
 What options are available? **Expand, End task, Resource values, Provide feedback**
 * Use the scroll bar on the right side of the Services window to view all the services